 Unfortunately for the budget-conscious, the S6 is another premium handset thanks to its amazing screen, impressive processor and high performing camera.

-There is also the Galaxy S6 Edge alternative, for those who like their handsets with bent sides.
-You can check out the best Vodafone Galaxy S6 Edge plans as well.
+There is also the Galaxy S6 Edge alternative, for those who like their handsets with bent sides, but it's slightly pricier.

 HTC One M9

 The HTC One family of phones has been top of the charts for the past couple of years, so you know there's quality embedded in that brushed aluminium body.